World War I prisoners of war in Germany: Conditions of detention

 From the beginning of the war, the German authorities found themselves confronted with an unexpected influx of prisoners.
-In September 1914, 125,050 French soldiers and 94,000 Russian ones were held captive.
+In September 1914, 125,050 French soldiers and 94,000 Russian soldiers were held captive.
 Before 1915, conditions of detention in Germany were very harsh and marked by temporary lodging and the absence of infrastructure.
 The prisoners slept in hangars or tents, where they dug holes to keep warm.
 The humid forts requisitioned to serve as places of detention led to numerous cases of pulmonary illness.
 The German authorities also commandeered schools, barns and various other types of shelters.
 Camps were established in the countryside as well as near the towns, which had consequences when epidemics of cholera or typhus threatened to spread to the civilian population.

 Not all the camps were situated on German territory; a certain number were built in occupied territories, notably in northern and eastern France.
 They began to be developed starting in 1915 when the number of prisoners being held captive in Germany reached 652,000.
 According to official directives, each prisoner had to have use of 2.5 m2.
 The camps mixed a large number of nationalities sharing the same quarters: French, Russian, British, American, Canadian, Belgian, Italian, Romanian, Serbian, Montenegrin, Portuguese and Japanese prisoners were found there, as well as Greeks and Brazilians.
 Equally, soldiers of various social origins rubbed elbows: workers, peasants, bureaucrats and intellectuals were among those held.
 The number of prisoners rose very quickly.
 From February to August 1915, it went from 652,000 to 1,045,232.
 In August 1916, it reached 1,625,000, jumping to 2,415,000 by October 1918.